-- (2) The loan to value ratio is calculated by taking the commitment amount and dividing by the appraised value. - (3) Represents the weighted average loan to value ratio of the loans.
+- (1) The value is determined by the appraised value. - (2) The loan to value ratio is calculated by taking the commitment amount and dividing by the appraised value. - (3) Represents the weighted average loan to value ratio of the loans.